Candy corn sugar cookies are perfect for Halloween or just for fun! These bite-sized Halloween cookies have a hint of orange flavor.

 Combine butter and 1 cup sugar in bowl; beat at medium speed until creamy.
 Add egg, orange juice, orange zest and salt.
 Continue beating until well mixed.
 Add flour and baking soda; beat at low speed until well mixed.

-Place 1/2 cup sugar in bowl; set aside.
+Place remaining 1/2 cup sugar in bowl; set aside.

 Heat oven to 375°F.